 Safety Guidelines

-- Test oils on a small patch of skin to check for sensitivity.
+- Test a little patch of skin first to make sure you're not sensitive.

-For car travel, try placing a cotton ball with 4 drops of an anti-nausea blend on the window ledges in both the front and back of the vehicle.
+- For car trips, I'll put a cotton ball with a few drops of an anti-nausea blend on the window ledges.

 8. MommaBear Organics Motion Sickness Lollipops